jozefmery/SNT-2023-DEVS/README.txt

 This is a DEVS simulation library and a demo application with four examples.

+Also check the xmeryj000-snt-devs-2023.pdf documentation.

 Single header DEVS library: ./include/devs/lib.hpp
 It supports atomic and compound DEVS models with arbitrary nesting, printing, and more.

-The other files belong to the demo application.
+The other source/header files belong to the demo application.
 Application tested on the merlin.fit.vutbr.cz server.
 Application build dependencies:
   - GCC         v9.5.0